 This course introduces students to the basic concepts of public health and community health.
 It uses current health topics such as health care reform legislation, infectious disease control, community organizing for health, and increasing access to good nutrition and physical activity.
 The course includes readings, forum discussions, quizzes, midterm and final exams, and a Community Health Project (4 short essays) on a topic of the student's choice.

 A copy of the online Fall 2013 Syllabus is posted below for your reference.
-The syllabus for Spring 2014 will be similar (and I am still making adjustments to it as I post this).
+The syllabus for Fall 2014 will be similar (and I am still making adjustments to it as I post this).
 Because this course is in Insight, I have created a PDF of the "book" in Insight that describes the course policies and syllabus - it's rather long.
 I hope it answers your questions about this course.

 Want to get a flavor of the kind of things that this course deals with?